Jezidourado/Discover_Rocketseat/12. JavaScript/JavaScript.md

   ```
   Return from browser - "The Jeziel have 25 years old."

-IMPORTANT: to interpolating we ave to use the `` between the sentence.
+IMPORTANT: to interpolating we have to use the `` between the sentence.